 Warfield defines meditation as ‘an exercise which stands somewhere between thought and prayer.’
 It is not mere reasoning, nor must it degenerate into mere daydreaming.
 ‘It is reasoning transfigured by devout feeling.’
 It involves not merely analysis but a ‘brooding dissolving’ of truth in the mind and heart.
 And in order to prevent mere daydreaming, we meditate with our Bible in our hands – perhaps not actually, always, but always with its truth in direct focus.
 It entails prayer on the one hand and devotional Bible reading on the other.
 (170)

 There is much more in Warfield on the Christian Life: Living in the Light of the Gospel that will enrich your walk with the Lord, such as his treatment of perfectionism.
-This whole series promises to be a rich resources and I have all the other volumes on order.
+This whole series promises to be a rich resource and I have all the other volumes on order.

 I will end this post with Zaspel’s concluding paragraph: